 About the ARCH

-The Academic Research Collaborative in Health (ARCH) – La Trobe University’s partnership with eight leading Victorian healthcare providers and other stakeholders – is transforming the University’s clinical research capability to deliver better care to Australians.
+The Academic and Research Collaborative in Health (ARCH) is transforming La Trobe University’s clinical research capability to deliver better health and social care to Australians.

 Established in 2019, the ARCH brings together academics, clinicians, consumers, healthcare professionals, health and social care agencies and policy makers skilled in the translation of interdisciplinary research.

-Future research leaders have access to specialist mentoring pathways.
-Clinicians at each site benefit from education and training in evidence-based practice while placements offer students valuable experience at the clinical interface.
+Future research leaders have access to specialist mentoring pathways in clinical research and implementation science.
+Clinicians at each site also benefit from education and training in evidence-based practice, consumer engagement and the implementation of research projects.
+Research and higher degree students receive outstanding site-based clinical research supervision and opportunities to work directly with consumers and healthcare partners to ensure their work quickly has impact.
+Clinical placements offer students valuable experience at the clinical interface.

 "The ARCH is about partnerships that deliver better care to Australians," says ARCH Director, Professor Meg Morris.
 "Our model promotes close ties between research, education, training, clinical practice and consumer engagement.
 The end result is high quality, evidence-based, science-led care."

-The ARCH will address major challenges in health and wellbeing by creating and delivering evidence-based interventions, research, guidelines and policies.
+The ARCH will address major challenges in health and wellbeing by co-partnering with consumers and health industry partners to create and deliver evidence-based interventions, research, guidelines, translation resources and policies.

 The ARCH will deliver evidence-informed healthcare that maximises the reach and impact of its discoveries.
 A key focus will be translational research co-produced with patients and other stakeholders, to optimise quality, outcomes, safety, and the patient experience.